GreatHavoc/CODSOFT/Task-4/README.md

 - Play the classic Rock Paper Scissors game against the computer.
 - Choose between Rock, Paper, and Scissors.
 - Keep track of your score against the computer.
-- Reset button to reset the scores back to zero.
+- Try Again? button to reset the scores back to zero.

 ## Requirements